Monday, October 29, 2012

 Esquina, Jiak Chuan Road

-Word from the ether is that this lot in the corner (16 Jiak Chuan Road, tel : +65 6222 1616) is run by a Jason Atherton of an El Bulli pedigree hued with some Michelin starred Ramsey and whose fame stretchs from Pollen Street Social in London to Table No. 1 in Shanghai and then down further south to the recent Pollen at Gardens by the Bay.
+Word from the ether is that this lot in the corner (16 Jiak Chuan Road, tel : +65 6222 1616) is run by a Jason Atherton with an El Bulli pedigree hued with some Michelin starred Ramsey and whose fame stretched from Pollen Street Social in London to Table No. 1 in Shanghai and then down further south to the recent Pollen at Gardens by the Bay.
 The name itself, has sent up bars of branding which was subconsciously raised even before I stepped in.
 Even though I know nothing about the man nor his other restaurants.

-oysters in Vietnamese dressing
+oysters, Vietnamese dressing

 The oysters in Vietnamese dressing were....well, oysters with some tangy dressing with a light citrus punch and fish sauce.
-The briny shellfish weren't as chilled as I was expecting, but I suppose they tasted fine.
+The briny shellfish weren't as chilled as I was expecting but I suppose they tasted fine.
 Just what one generally expects of oysters.

 salt & pepper squid, black ink aioli